 Interest-only loans aren't for everyone.
 But they can be useful if:

-You have a mixed portfolio and want to keep the investment debt high (for tax reasons)
+- •You have a mixed portfolio and want to keep the investment debt high (for tax reasons)

-You need to prioritise other debts in the short term
+- •You need to prioritise other debts in the short term

-You’re being forced to switch back to principal and interest, but you’d be better off staying interest-only for now
+- •You're being forced to switch back to principal and interest, but you'd be better off staying interest-only for now

 Make a Plan Before the Clock Runs Out

-Whether you’re approaching the end of your interest-only term or just considering one for the first time, the smartest move is to build a long-term strategy.
 Interest-only loans should always be a tool, not a lifestyle.
 When used right, they can help you unlock capital, invest elsewhere, or smooth out your finances.
 But without a clear plan to eventually reduce your debt, they can just delay the inevitable.